ChilliCream/graphql-platform/website/src/docs/strawberryshake/get-started/index.md

 ![Clicked on session edit button](../../shared/berry_mutation_4.png)

-Strawberry Shake knows about your entities and how the connect.
-Whenever one request updates the state, all components referring to data of that component are updated.
+Strawberry Shake knows about your entities and how they are connected.
+Whenever one request updates the state, all components referring to data of the linked entities are updated.